diekrz2/min256-finder/README.md

 -------------
 <ins>***Windows:***</ins>

 It does not require installation.
 Simply download the .exe file and run it by double-clicking.
+It works for both 64 bit and 32 bit.
 Tested on Windows 10 and Windows 11.

 <ins>***Linux:***</ins>